 The nature and prospects of “virtual currencies”, and bitcoin in particular, have been keenly debated.
 Virtual currency systems arguably have positive aspects if they contribute to financial innovation and provide payment alternatives to consumers.
 However, they also pose risks for users, especially due to the lack of regulation aimed at consumer protection.
 These risks were underlined in the recent warning on virtual currencies issued by the European Banking Authority (EBA).
 This eUpdate is the fourth part in a series of eUpdates on bitcoin-related topics and issues.
 The first part of the series described what bitcoin is.
 The second part explained the legal status of bitcoin and how it is approached in different countries.
 The third part analyzed the effects of the Chinese demand on bitcoin, as well as how bitcoin is defined in China.
 The fifth part will discuss further steps taken by Chinese government towards regulating virtual currencies and their impact on the bitcoin market.
 The sixth part will discuss continuing concerns about bitcoin and on developments in the bitcoin market.
-The seventh part will explore the sudden demise of Mt.
-Gox (Japan), one of the largest bitcoin exchanges, and how this adds to the mystery and mistrust surrounding the bitcoing market.
+The seventh part will discuss Mt.
+Gox’s demise and its effect on the bitcoin market.
+The eighth part will explain how recent shutdowns have led to renewed and intensified calls for government authorities from around the world to start regulating virtual currencies.

 Controversies over virtual currencies